 low-voltage lighting.
 A lighting system consisting of an isolating power supply, the low voltage luminaires, and associated equipment that are all identified for the use.
 The output circuits of the power supply operate at 30 volts (42.4 volts peak) or less under all load conditions.

 manual.
 Capable of being operated by personal intervention (see "Automatic").

+opaque door.
+A door that is not less than 50 percent opaque in surface area.

 proposed design.
 A description of the proposed building used to estimate annual energy use for determining compliance based on total building performance.